Sound trademark: Sound logos

 Once completed, the audio elements should be managed just like the rest of a company's brand assets.

+Recent professional and legal discussions have highlighted the increasing use of sound logos as a form of non-traditional trademark.
+As analysed in a 2024 forum organised by the International Federation of Intellectual Property Attorneys (FICPI), sound logos are being adopted more widely in response to the growth of digital media, multiscreen consumption, and audio-led touchpoints, while raising specific challenges regarding registrability, acquired distinctiveness, and consistent use across jurisdictions.

 Environmental sound design

 Creating a brand experience using sound is also within the area of sound branding.
 The opportunities for creating a sound branding experience that conveys a brand essence and soul is possible.
 Bentley Motors, for instance, recently looked to create a unique brand experience by replacing all interior mechanical sounds with sound that had been created for their Continental GT car.
 Roland Garros, home of the French Open created an audio identity that is used in its facilities and played during award ceremonies as well as opening and closing ceremonies.